httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 0. If input_boolean is not a boolean, fail serialisation.
 1. Let output be an empty string.
 2. Append "?" to output.
-3. If input_boolean is true, append "T" to output.
+3. If input_boolean is true, append "1" to output.
-4. If input_boolean is false, append "F" to output.
+4. If input_boolean is false, append "0" to output.
 5. Return output.